TommiDL/ray_tracing/README.md

 #### Pathtracing renderer examples
 Here some examples obtained using `./gradlew run --args="demo -alg pathtracing"`.

-The following examples of the demo image were generated using the path-tracing algorithm for different values of the parameter `--nray`.
+The following examples of the demo image were generated using the path-tracing algorithm for different values of the parameter `--nray` with perspective camera.

 Each one of those images is obtained with a value of max depth fixed at 3.